 API reference

-Meilisearch is a RESTful API.
-This page describes the general behavior of the API.
+This reference describes the general behavior of Meilisearch's RESTful API.

 OpenAPI